 “He is full of mannerisms.
 He bites his nails.
 He stares with unnerving earnestness at whoever is speaking.
 His hands, which are slightly and inexplicably yellow, are in constant motion.”

-These references sound like the unusually intense levels of emotional, physical and other capacities that Polish clinician and theorist Kazimierz Dabrowski detailed in his theory of personality development, and termed Overexcitability.
+Some of the references above sound like the unusually intense levels of emotional, physical and other aspects of behavior and mind that Polish clinician and theorist Kazimierz Dabrowski detailed in his theory of personality development, and termed Overexcitability.

 He particularly addressed high ability, gifted and talented people, and said, “Almost 97 percent of the highly creative suffer from different kinds of overexcitabilities, neuroses, and psychoneuroses.
 So, neurotics and psychoneurotics are a mine of social treasure.”